 For years, job applicants and employees in this state have had to submit to mandatory arbitration when they make allegations of sexual harassment, sexual assault, or other serious allegations against coworkers or their employer.
 Assembly Bill 51 was set to change this practice, but it has hit a roadblock.
-At the Kaufman Law Firm, we […]read more
+At The Kaufman Law Firm, we […]read more

 Your job is more than just a source of income.
 It is a major part of your lifestyle.
 If you have been the victim of wrongful termination, wrongful demotion or any kind of discriminatory business practices, it is time to take action and contact a Ventura employment law attorney that can help.
 Attorney Matthew A. Kaufman and the team at The Kaufman Law Firm bring experience and a vast arsenal of legal resources to help clients recover the money they deserve.

-To learn more, contact our Westlake Village or Los Angeles law office today and schedule a free initial consultation to discuss your case.
+To learn more, contact our Westlake Village or Los Angeles law office today and schedule an initial consultation to discuss your case.